-^{4.} The data include Providence Health Care (PHC), which audits were performed by infection control practitioners and the audits data were aggregated by fiscal quarter.
-The audits in some small ACF and all RCF in Vancouver Coastal Health were performed by staff from the same facilities (self-auditing).
+^{4.} The data include audits in ACF and RCF of Providence Health Care (PHC), which were all performed by infection control practitioners.
+The audits in some other small ACF and RCF in Vancouver Coastal Health were performed by staff from the same facilities (self-auditing).

-^{5.} Audits in some ACF and all RCF in Island Health were performed by staff from the same facilities (self-auditing).
+^{5.} Audits in some ACF and all RCF in Island Health (VIHA) were performed by staff from the same facilities (self-auditing).
 Dedicated auditors were employed to perform auditing in some acute care facilities as of Q1 of 2013/2014